HelenMatus/CinemaApp/README.md

 # 🎬 CinemaApp
 This project is the implementation of a cinema tickets service using technologies Java Spring, Hibernate and SQL.
 It allows registrer user and admin, get, create, update and remove certain application elements.
+You can find how the application works on this [link](https://www.loom.com/share/1e92afc7174f4f62b463f47f414f8629).
 ## 📜 Features
 - Registration with two roles (admin, user)
 - Login with username and password